iustin94/DM847/README.md

 ### Current status & decision tree

-With the current solution by average we 0 or 3 missmatches the most.
+With the current solution by average we have 0 or 1 mismatches.

 ![Decision tree](https://github.com/iustin94/DM847/blob/master/tree_img.png "Decision tree")